See also: State Patients Boards

 – Sir Winston Churchill

 Currently there is no place for you or your daughter to report that (see Kashyap, for instance), at least no place that will do anything about it, or even believe you and the other parents complaining about it.
 Not the police.
 Not the state medical board.
 No place.
 Health care professionals have pat answers about what they regard as obvious places.
 They are that out of touch.
-The experience of patients all over the country in response to such events is that there is no place in these matters.
+The experience of patients all over the country in response to such events is that there is no place to report these things.
 There should be some place.

 We were too naive to ignore their counsel